 Most commonly, patients remain asymptomatic reservoirs of the disease.
 In the minority of patients that are symptomatic, clinical signs depend on the location of the infection.
 Below are the common signs and symptoms associated with C. trachomatis urogenital infections.

 Among C. trachomatis infections, only trachoma is diagnosable on clinical grounds.
 Other chlamydial infections are associated with specific clinical syndromes but require laboratory confirmation.
-The gold standard for diagnosis of urogenital chlamydia infections is nucleic acid amplification testing (NAAT).
+The gold standard for the diagnosis of urogenital chlamydia infections is nucleic acid amplification testing (NAAT).
 This test is run on either the vaginal swabs for women or first-catch urine for men.
 Testing can also be performed on endocervical or urethral swabs.
-Alternative methods of testing include culture, rapid testing, serology, antigen detection and genetic probes.
+Swabs should have a wire or plastic shaft; the tip should be dacron or rayon or a cytobrush.
+Other materials may inhibit Chlamydia trachomatis.
+Alternative and methods of testing include culture, rapid testing, serology, antigen detection, and genetic probes.
 If there is no testing available, treatment is recommended based on clinical presentation.

 Chlamydial infection and gonococcal infections often coexist.
 In men, the driver behind co-treatment for urogenital gonococcal infection should be by detection of the organism on NAAT or gram stain.
 In women, the gram stain is less helpful due to the possibility of normal Neisseria species colonization within the vaginal flora.
 Therefore, co-treatment should be dependent on an assessment of individual patient risk and local prevalence rates.